dotps1/dotps1.github.io/_posts/2016-03-26-psgithub-remove-githubgist.md

 categories: PowerShell
 tags:
 - Blog
+- PowerShell Module
 ---

 Added some more functionality to the Gist cmdlets in **[PSGitHub PowerShell Module](http://pcgeek86.github.io/PSGitHub/)**.
-Currently the following Gist cmdlets exist in the module:
+Currently the following Gist cmdlets exist in the module with much more functionality to come:

 - Get-GitHubGist
 - New-GitHubGist
 - Save-GitHubGist
+- Set-GitHubGist
 - Remove-GitHubGist

-Today I added the `Remove-GitHubGist` cmdlet.
+Today I added the `Remove-GitHubGist` cmdlet to the module.
 This cmdlet is a little invasive with its default param set, it will remove the entire Gist, commits, comments, files, everything.
-My thoughts are to add other param sets, allow to remove files only, commits to possibly.
+However, you can also use the `-FileName` parameter to specify one or more files to delete from a specified Gist.

 Here is some examples of using these cmdlets.
 (The `Set-GitHubToken` cmdlet needs to be run first before any other cmdlet in this module can be used).